Haaga-Helia-SOF003AS3A/documentation/deployment-instructions/csc_instructions_md/csc_instructions_register.md

 ![Registration form](./imgs/csc_register_03.png)

-Fill the form with your contact information and proceed to **Next step.** You can also use Haaga-Helia’s information but use your own phone number.
+Fill the form with your contact information and proceed to **Next step.** You can also use Haaga-Helia’s information but use **your own phone number**.

+>Mobile phone number: Your own
+>
-Street address: Ratapihantie 13
+> Street address: Ratapihantie 13
+>

-Postal code: 00520
+> Postal code: 00520
+>

-City: Helsinki
+> City: Helsinki
+>

-State/province: Uusimaa
+> State/province: Uusimaa
+>

-Country of Residence: Finland
+> Country of Residence: Finland
+>

-Country of Citizenship: Your own
+> Country of Citizenship: Your own

 ![Contact information form](./imgs/csc_register_04.png)